Explore solutions built for your industry

 Written by SmartSense | Connected Facility

-If your stores are still using paper logs to monitor temperature, you may not have a full understanding of how your equipment affects your products.
-With traditional twice-daily temperature logging, there’s no way to know what’s happening inside of coolers and freezers throughout the day.
-Temperatures can fluctuate dramatically in between measurements, even if everything reads to your cooling standard at the time of logging.
-This is why more pharmacies and food retailers are making the transition to continuous monitoring systems.
+Temperatures can fluctuate dramatically between measurements, even if everything reads to your cooling standard at the time of logging.
+This is why more pharmacies and food retailers are making the transition to continuous freezer temperature monitoring systems.

 Many coolers and freezers have built-in defrost cycles to prevent the buildup of ice.
 These peaks in temperature are usually very regular and on 4-12 hour cycles.
-They can wreak havoc on manual temperature monitoring — especially if the readings are taken at the same two times every day.
+They can affect food safety depending on manual vs. automated food temperature monitoring — especially if manual readings are taken at the same two times every day.
 One possible outcome is that the measurements will always be taken during a regular compressor cycle and the defrost periods will be missed entirely, as shown above.
 Alternately, measurements always taken during a defrost cycle will cause the store employee to think the average temperature is much warmer than it actually is, leading them to turn down the cooler to freezing temperatures.

 Twice-per-day readings have historically been best practice, but conclusions drawn from them are susceptible to gaps in the data.
 Whether it’s a door left open, a power outage or a defrost cycle, temperature fluctuations are often missed.
 To deal with this, many retailers are now making the switch to digital temperature monitoring.